Connecting the Dots to Disrupt Neurological Disease

 What Is Required of Participants?

 Cleveland Clinic Brain Study participants will undergo serial assessments in Cleveland, Ohio at Cleveland Clinic’s main campus.
 Assessments may include:

 - Neurological exam and quantitative test of neurological performance.

 - Polysomnogram (sleep study).

 Financial stipends will be awarded to participants as various requirements of the study are completed.

 How Do I Enroll?

-If you are interested in enrolling in Cleveland Clinic's Brain Study, please complete the form below and the research team will contact you directly to confirm your eligibility.
+If you are interested in participating in Cleveland Clinic's Brain Study, please complete the form below to enroll and the research team will contact you directly to confirm your eligibility.